bramus/webhid-elgato-stream-deck-daft-punk-soundboard/README.md

 1. Plug in the Stream Deck device into your computer.
 1. Make sure the native Stream Deck App is not running.
 The buttons should show the Elgato Logo.
-1. Enable WebHID by enabling ”Experimental Web Platform Features” through <code>chrome://flags/</code>.
 1. Open the demo and click the “Connect Stream Deck” button.
 1. In the device picker, choose your Stream Deck device and click “Connect”.

 _💡 Linking the Elgato Stream Deck is a one-time step.
 Once connected the browser will remember the connection._

+_👨‍🔬 The demo website is registered for [the WebHID Origin Trial](https://developer.chrome.com/origintrials/#/view_trial/1074108511127863297), and therefore WebHID should be enabled by default.
+If you however don't see a connect button, go to <code>chrome://flags/</code> and manually enable ”Experimental Web Platform Features”._

 ## Known Issues